 - Everything's Better with Spinning: Outright overkilled by Super Street Fighter IV's new Ultra Combos.

 - Seth's shower scene in his animated intro.
-Him being a creator's pet and the big bad isn't what makes this a disservice, but his metallic skin tone and how he is, well, way too muscled for some fans's comfort.
+Him being the Big Bad isn't what makes this a disservice, but his metallic skin tone and how he is, well, way too muscled for some fans' comfort.

-- Floating Timeline: The birthdates of the returning characters no longer give their years of birth and while plotwise the IV series is set between II (1991-1993) and III (1997-1999), ideally placing it between 1994-1996, the characters are seen using laptops and cellphones that wouldn't have existed until the mid-to-late 2000s.
+- The birthdates of the returning characters no longer give their years of birth and while plot-wise the IV series is set between II (1991-1993) and III (1997-1999), ideally placing it between 1994-1996, the characters are seen using laptops and cellphones that wouldn't have existed until the mid-to-late 2000s.

 - Gets more hairy when characters from the late '80s/early '90s era Alpha series can co-mingle with those from the late '90s era III series but with no visible signs of aging (or lack thereof) between any of them (the main culprit being Sakura, who still wears her high school uniform even though she should be in her twenties by this point; this is handwaved by her insistence that her uniform is easier to fight in).
 IV has a very hazy place in the overall timeline, almost to the point of being in its own continuity (the only other game with more continuity snarls being Alpha 3).

-- Game Mod: A mod for the PC version of the game called Street Fighter IV Koryu pays homage to the infamous Rainbow Edition mod of SFII.
+- A mod for the PC version of the game called Street Fighter IV Koryu pays homage to the infamous Rainbow Edition mod of SFII.

 - And for the PC version of Super Street Fighter IV: Arcade Edition, we have SSFIVAE Remix, which aims to make the game faster paced... whilst also making most of the moves and characters balls out insane.
 Ryu's Metsu Hadouken Ultra, for one thing, is swapped out with a Ranbu-type super ending in a semi-invisible Hadouken at point blank range.